-Statement Never (0) Rarely (1) Occassionally (2) Frequently (3) Always (4) Our club has targeted strategies to recruit women and girls to our activities.
-E.g. reaching out to schools, community groups, 'bring your friend/sister' Day, word of mouth etc. Or club provides development pathways for women and girls in sport Our club provides a range of non-traditional sporting activities, including modified sports, social, introductory and non-competitive opportunities for new or returning participants: Our club provides a range of social sporting options that considers the following groups: - Older women - Women with disability - Women from CALD background - Women who identify as Aboriginal & or .
-Torres Strait Islander - Women who identify as LGBTIQ+ Our club addresses barriers to access for members e.g. finances, uniforms and equipment.
-E.g offering payment plans to those requiring support Our club has strategies to accommodate parental caring responsibilities.
+STATEMENT NEVER (0) RARELY (1) OCCASIONALLY (2) FREQUENTLY (3) ALWAYS (4) Our club has targeted strategies to recruit women and girls to our activities.
+E.g. reaching out to schools, community groups, 'bring your friend/sister' Day, word of mouth etc. Our club provides development pathways for women and girls in sport.
+Our club provides a range of non-traditional sporting activities, including modified sports, social, introductory and non-competitive opportunities for new or returning participants.
+Our club provides a range of social sporting options that considers the following groups: Older women Women with disability Women from CALD background Women who identify as Aboriginal & or Torres Strait Islander Women who identify as LGBTIQ+ Our club addresses barriers to access for members e.g. finances, uniforms and equipment, offering payment plans to those requiring support.
+Our club has strategies to accommodate parental caring responsibilities.
 E.g. flexible times for games and training sessions.
 Our club has a person responsible for welcoming and ensuring all new members are provided with accessible membership and club information.
-Total / 28